 A tradition dating back to 1985, the Brooklyn menorah lighting has been around for just under four decades.
 Though the menorah stands tall in the Grand Amy Plaza, is it not to be mistaken for Manhattan’s Grand Army Plaza, where another larger-than-life menorah stands each year.

 The first night of Chanukah begins on Wednesday, December 7th.
 Also known as the ‘Festival of Lights, it’s a time that honors the rededication of the Second Temple in Jerusalem during the second century BC.
 Celebrations take place across eight consecutive nights.

 Rabbi Shimon Hecht, among other community leaders, philanthropists and special guests will use a 60-foot boom lift to light this year’s ginormous menorah.

-The first night will host a special kickoff concert with Zusha, an NYC-based American Hasidic folk & soul band.
+The first night will host a special kickoff concert.
 Catch the nightly lightings and enjoy live music and hot latkes that will be provided.
 Special gifts will be given out to children in attendance.

 The event is free and open to the public.
 Learn more about Brooklyn’s largest menorah lighting here.

 Continue the festivities following the lightings by heading to the West Village for NYC’s first Chanukah-themed bar, Maccabee Bar.
 Sip on a Latke Sour or spin a dreidel to help you decide.